-As mobile and touchless payment tools become the norm, vendors who accept and store credit card data face novel threats to cybersecurity – do you know how to protect your company from a breach?
-The Payment Card Industry Data Security Standard (PCI DSS) is designed to help merchants and service providers both prevent and quickly, effectively respond to cybersecurity attacks and data breaches that could compromise cardholder data.
-Such data breaches can be costly, both in terms of a business’s reputation and its bottom line.
+The Payment Card Industry Data Security Standard (PCI DSS) is designed to deter credit card-based fraud and help merchants and service providers both prevent and effectively respond to cybersecurity attacks and data breaches potentially compromising cardholder data.
+Such data breaches can be expensive in terms of a business’s reputation, its bottom line, and non-compliance with the PCI data security standard (DSS).
 Read on to learn more about the 12 core PCI DSS requirements and how your organization can benefit from achieving and maintaining PCI DSS compliance.

 PCI DSS Compliance Overview